-Last week, The Washington Post reported on new research revealing that the “princess culture” is damaging young girls.
+The Washington Post once reported on research claiming that the "princess culture" is damaging young girls.
 Is it?
-(My team has been researching the concept of “princess culture” for about nine months preparing for a new Secret Keeper Girl tour and I might have a different take on things than the many hyped-up headlines.)
-While modern princesses like Elsa, Merida, and Rapunzel have been applauded for breaking stereotypes, the overriding impact of a slow and steady stream of physically perfect female lead roles awaiting their prince is accused of doing measurable damage.
-The study, a first measuring social science data on the impact of “princess culture” reveals three specific concerns.
+While modern princesses like Elsa, Merida, and Rapunzel have been applauded for breaking stereotypes, the overriding impact of a slow and steady stream of physically perfect female creates three specific concerns.

 By admission of those who conducted it, the study is rather limited.
 It analyzed the impact of "princess culture" on 198 preschool and kindergarten girls and boys.
 Not a huge sampling and five-year-olds don't seem to be the ones struggling with eating disorders and body image issues.
 But I think weight is added to the research by the fact that it proves what many of us already suspected: obsession with "princess culture" may lead to problems.
 These were the three specific concerns discovered by author and researcher Sarah Coyne: